Nationwide Children’s Hospital set to open mental health pavilion

 “We’re having colleagues at other children’s hospitals and other systems saying what we need to start investing in this, so we’re looking for this to be a model to sort of stimulate building in a more thoughtful comprehensive system to address mental health and behavior health in kids,” Axelson said.

-If you are interested in visiting the Big Lots Pavilion for Behavioral Health, there is an open house this Sunday, March 1.
+If you are interested in visiting the Big Lots Pavilion for Behavioral Health, there is an open house this Sunday, March 1 from 11am to 3pm.
+You can learn more and RVSP here.